School Breakfast Program (10.553)

 Beneficiary Eligibility

-All children attending schools where the breakfast program is operating may participate.
-Breakfast is served free to children who are determined by local educational agencies to have household income levels at or below 130 percent, and at a reduced price to children from households with incomes higher than 130 but at or below 185 percent of the federal poverty line, respectively.
-Meals served to non-needy children also get cash assistance.
-Such determinations are made in accordance with income eligibility guidelines prescribed by the Secretary and cross reference household income with household size.
-The Secretary prescribes these income eligibility guidelines by July 1; the statistical source used in making such revisions is the Federal Income Poverty Guidelines.
-Children from households certified to receive Supplemental Nutrition Assistance Program (SNAP), the Food Distribution Program on Indian Reservations, Temporary Assistance for Needy Families and some children in Head Start Programs are automatically eligible for free meals.
-Homeless children, children in certain runaway and homeless youth grant programs, and migrant children are automatically eligible for free meals.
+All children attending schools where this program is operating may receive nutrition benefits, which are determined based on the household income and size.
+Breakfast is served free to children who are determined by the local education agency to have household income levels at or below 130 percent, and at a reduced price to children from households with incomes higher than 130 but at or below 185 percent of the Federal poverty line.
+Paid breakfast is served to children who are not eligible for free and reduced-price meals.
+The Secretary prescribes the income eligibility guidelines for free and reduced-price meals by July 1.
+These guidelines are revised annually according to the Federal Income Poverty Guidelines.
+Children from households certified to receive benefits through the Supplemental Nutrition Assistance Program (SNAP), Food Distribution Program on Indian Reservations, or Temporary Assistance for Needy Families, and children in Head Start programs are automatically eligible for free meals.
+Homeless children, children in certain runaway and homeless youth grant programs, migrant children, and foster children are automatically eligible for free meals.
+All reimbursable meals served under the SBP at the free, reduced-price, and paid categories get cash assistance.

 Credentials/Documentation

 Applicant organizations must furnish evidence of nonprofit status.
-Costs will be determined in accordance with USDA Uniform Federal Assistance Regulations (7 CFR Part 3015 or 3016 and 3019).
-OMB Circular No. A-87 applies to this program.
+Costs will be determined in accordance with USDA Uniform Federal Assistance Regulations.

 Application Procedure